 Once medical detox is complete, most clients progress to residential treatment.
 Throughout the course of residential treatment, clients live at The Recovery Village at Palmer Lake full time.
 During the day, they attend individual and group therapy sessions and participate in approved recreational therapies.
 At night, they stay in on-site recovery residences.
 Over time, clients develop the coping skills needed to transition to lower levels of care, like partial hospitalization and intensive outpatient treatment.

-Partial hospitalization programming allows clients to continue to foster recovery skills while living on-site at The Recovery Village at Palmer Lake full time.
+Partial hospitalization programming allows clients to continue receiving therapeutic services while living off-site or in a sober living community.
 This level of care is ideal for clients who have already completed medical detox and are clinically prepared for decreased levels of supervision, or for those who are ready to transition from residential treatment to fewer hours of clinical care.

-During intensive outpatient care, clients continue to undergo treatment during the day and live on-site at the facility at night.
+During intensive outpatient care, clients continue to undergo treatment during the day and return home at night.
 However, the majority of individuals in this level of care transition to dorm-style living quarters with individual rooms and shared kitchenettes.
 This added freedom allows clients to gradually gain independence and confidence as they continue to develop the skills needed to maintain recovery after treatment.

 Clients ready to transition to an off-site or sober living environment enter outpatient treatment.
 This level of care involves undergoing therapy at The Recovery Village at Palmer Lake on a part-time basis during the week while returning home at night.
 Receiving continued care can make it easier for clients to keep recovery principles in mind while transitioning back to work, school and family responsibilities.